juseg/alps/articles/erosion/response-referee1.md

 > Valla, P.G., Shuster, D.L., van der Beek, P.A., 2011.
 Significant increase in
 > relief of the European Alps during mid-Pleistocene glaciations.
 Nat.
 Geosci.
 > 4, 688–692.

+TODO: I am not sure what to do about this long list of papers.
+Some of them are already cited, some just added in.